imamhs/imamhs/README.md

-- 👋 Hi, I’m @imamhs
+- 👋 Hi, I’m Imam
 - 👀 I’m interested in simulation and design, data modelling, gaming, Linux and many more
 - 🌱 I’m currently learning data predicting
-- 💞️ I’m looking to collaborate on above things.
+- 💞️ Are you interested in collaborating on the above things?
-- 📫 Reach me via emamhd@gmail.com
+- 📫 Reach to me via emamhd@gmail.com

 <!---
 imamhs/imamhs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.